Goromonzi District: Transportation

 The roads in Goromonzi are dirt or strip roads (strip roads are dirt roads with a narrow strip of tar for each wheel) and are in poor condition.
 There is little traffic, as few people have the resources to own or operate a truck.
 Public transport is by commuter taxi.
 There are a few oxcarts.
 Walking is the standard, and it is not unusual for children to walk 3 or 4 mi to school, or for hungry family members to walk the same distance for food.

 Education

 There are ten schools in the Goromonzi area: five primary and five secondary schools that serve 6729 students, ages 5 to 22.
 There are 50 or more students in each class with one teacher.
 Textbooks, workbooks and other learning materials are noticeably absent.
 The school libraries are sparse.
-The cost of school fees, uniforms and textbooks are out of reach for many families, so it is unusual for a child to attend school without interruption or to complete all of his or her schooling. sporting activities include soccer, netball, javelin and rugby among others.
+The cost of school fees, uniforms and textbooks are unreachable for many families, so it is unusual for a child to attend school without interruption or to complete all of his or her schooling.
+Sporting activities include soccer, netball, javelin and rugby, among others.